 When creating the network, do not worry if it does not match the exact shape and dimensions of that illustrated above; in tutorial Step 4 you will modify network geometry to better match the illustrated network representation.

 SET SYMBOL SIZES FOR NEW COMPONENTS

 Before adding new components, you should set the desired symbol sizes for those new components.
 InfoWater Pro stores and displays symbols in font size.
 To change your default symbol sizes, perform the following:

 1. Click InfoWater Pro, and then select Preferences.
 When the Preferences dialog box appears on the screen, select the Default Symbol tab as shown below.

 2. Click on each symbol and specify the sizes for each element type as shown below.
 Click OK to close the Preferences dialog box.

 You will start by digitizing the tank located at node 103 in the upper right-hand corner of the model.

 1. Click on the Insertdrop-down menu, and choose Tank from the Edit group of InfoWater Pro ribbon.
-Move the cursor to the desired location, and click the mouse button.
+Move the cursor to the desired location, and click on the mouse button.
 Select a general tank location per the network map provided.

 2. You are then prompted to enter the identifier and an optional description for the new tank.
 Enter the Tank ID in the field as shown below, using a comma to separate the ID from the description.

 3. The tank should now appear on the screen as a blue tank symbol.
 In the Model Explorer - Attribute Tab window, perform the following:

 Choose “0: Cylindrical Tank” in the Type field.